Beasley sets Timberwolves' record with 11 threes in win over Thunder - TSN.ca

 The Timberwolves' six-game winning streak is their longest since the 2003-04 season.
 Minnesota has beaten the Thunder and Portland Trail Blazers twice each during the streak.

-Thunder leading scorer Shai Gilgeous-Alexander had an off night, shooting just 2 of 15 from the floor for eight total points.
+Thunder leading scorer Shai Gilgeous-Alexander shot just 2 of 15 from the floor for eight total points.

+“Everybody has off nights.
+He's had a hell of a run,” Thunder coach Mark Daigneault said.
+“There may be a little bit of fatigue there, too.
+We've played a long stretch of games against good opponents and he's obviously shouldered a large load."

 Edwards and D’Angelo Russell both returned to the lineup Wednesday for Minnesota.
 Edwards missed four games with a left knee injury, while Russell missed Monday’s game with bilateral hamstring soreness.